Asnivor/MedLaunch-www/pages/04.changelog/default.md

 ###### 2017-06-28
 * (BugFix) Fixed re-occuring prompt (on whether or not to import settings from mednafen config files) on MedLaunch start.
 This will only happen once now
 * (Cleanup) Removed old MasterGames.json scrape file to make the release smaller (this is no longer needed)
+* (BugFix) Fixed issue where updates tab heading did not change when updates were available

 ##### [0.5.6.0](http://medlaunch.asnitech.co.uk/releases/0-5-6-0)
 ###### 2017-06-27